 I do know that preparing a turkey dinner can take a bit of work.
-With a few simple and well chosen recipes that you can prep ahead of time you can make sure that you’re sitting down with a glass of wine in hand before any of your guests even arrive.
-These Thanksgiving side dishes are (most of them) very easy to make and can be made ahead of time to save you time on turkey day.
+With a few simple and well-chosen easy Thanksgiving side dishes that you can prep ahead of time, you can make sure that you're sitting down with a glass of wine in hand before any of your guests even arrive.
+These easy Thanksgiving side dishes are simple to make and can be made ahead of time to save you time on turkey day.

 These carrots are sweet with just a touch of bourbon flavour in the background.
 The crunchy pistachios will be everyone's favourite.